 Manufacturer: The North Face

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-At only 25 ounces (size XS/S, 27 ounces M/L), the Aleia was one of the lightest packs in our review.
+At only 25 ounces (size XS/S, 27 ounces M/L), the Aleia is one of the lightest packs in our review.
 This pack uses mostly 100D nylon in the body, and all of the padding is full of cutouts to reduce weight.
-It also has a large internal volume, more so than our Top Pick for Light and Fast, the Mammut Lithia Speed 20, so if you're looking for a light pack that can hold a lot of gear, the Aleia is a good choice.
+It also has a large internal volume, more so than the Mammut Lithia Speed 15 and the Osprey Hikelite 18, so if you're looking for a light pack that can hold a lot of gear, the Aleia is a good choice.

 The North Face Aleia 22 is a great pack if you like lightweight gear and don't hike in an area with particularly sharp plants or rocks.

 The North Face Aleia 22 impressed us most with its availability in a larger size.
 Sometimes we felt like we were testing little girl packs!
-It's comfortable and lightweight, but doesn't have a ton of features, and we did have some durability concerns.
+It's comfortable and lightweight but doesn't have a ton of features, and we did have some durability concerns.

 — Cam McKenzie Ring